How Comedy Sketches Work

 The comedy comes from the clash of perspectives and watching the two characters dancing around each other, trying to get their way, both stubbornly sticking to their own point-of-view.
 One entirely rational, one entirely irrational – but both believing they are reasonable, or at least acting as if they are reasonable.

-The protagonist is the character with the strange POV and the foil is the one who highlights their strangeness by maintaining a normal POV.
+The protagonist is the character with the unreasonable POV and the foil is the one who highlights their strangeness by maintaining a reasonable POV.
 The foil is often a funny character in their own right, albeit maintaining a rational POV.
-An extreme example of the rational POV foil is in John Cleese & Graham Chapman's Monty Python Parrot sketch, Cleese's character has the normal point-of-view but is the funnier character.
+An extreme example of the rational POV foil is in John Cleese & Graham Chapman's Monty Python Parrot sketch, Cleese's character has the reasonable point-of-view but is the funnier character.
 He is rightly outraged at being sold a dead parrot!
 It is an entirely normal, rational point-of-view.
-It is the pet shop owner played by Michael Palin who has the bizarre point-of-view - believing that he can get away with it.
+It is the pet shop owner played by Michael Palin who has the unreasonable point-of-view - believing that he can get away with it.
 Cleese is actually the foil to his madness!
-Sketches are essentially games.
+Sketch ideas are essentially games.
 Mike Orton-Toliver of Free Association described the Parrot Sketch to me as "trying to defend the indefensible", which is a succinct way of boiling it down to its essence.
 This game can be played in multiple different ways.
 For example, in an earlier version of the sketch (written for the show How to Irritate People) an obviously broken car was being returned to a garage.
 It was only later when the sketch was re-written for Python that Chapman suggested changing the car to a parrot.
 Different purchase, same game.

 In the parrot sketch, the customer returning the dead parrot is also playing a game: to find as many different ways of saying "it's dead" as possible.
 These 'games' are played out in the writing but they are very much like games that might be played in improv, and indeed improv can be a great way into sketches.